 Lynn Bowie is a Visiting Associate at the University of Witwatersrand and the mathematics coordinator at OLICO Mathematics Education, an NGO supporting learners in South African schools in mathematics.
 She holds a PhD in Mathematics Education and has taught mathematics at all levels from primary school through to university mathematics.

 In South Africa the poorest 60% of students are estimated to be about 4 years behind their expected grade level in Mathematics by the time they enter high school.
 In combination with this schools are bound to follow a prescriptive national curriculum (both in scope and sequencing) which means these learners often face content they do not have the prerequisite knowledge to deal with.
 Lynn discusses the design of a learning programme aimed at supporting learners to succeed in high school Mathematics that navigates the tensions imposed by these competing demands.

 Americas Time Zone

 Our Americas zone focused on equity in educational design.
 It explored the challenges that designers meet in seeking racial equity and social justice in mathematics and science education.

 Plenary Session – Challenges for designers seeking racial equity and social justice in mathematics education

 Robert Q. Berry III Ph.D. is the Samuel Braley Gray Professor of Mathematics Education, the Associate Dean of Diversity, Equity, and Inclusion in the School of Education at the University of Virginia, and the immediate Past President of NCTM.
 His research and teaching focuses on equity issues in mathematics education.

-A montage presentation of short contributions from a panel of 5 educational designers from the field.
-Each panelist’s video is short inspiring presentation of how they have been designing for different aspects of equity.
+The panel consists of short contributions from a panel of 5 educational designers from the field with each providing a short short inspiring presentation of how they have been designing for different aspects of equity.